Compressed air school

 The protection class of an electric motor or equipment is indicated by the letter IP followed by two digits.

-Common protection classes for compressed air equipment are IP23, IP54, IP55 and IP65, some simple hobby models
+Common protection classes for compressed air equipment include IP23, IP54, IP55 and IP65, some simple hobby models

-also has IP20 and must not be used outdoors.
+also have IP20 and these must not be used outdoors.

 The first digit indicates protection against contact and penetration, the second digit indicates protection against liquids.